zachsully/codata_examples/README.md

-# A Brief Description of Examples
+# Codata Examples

----
+This repo contains "practical" examples of codata usage for two different implememntations of codata.

-## GHC Language Extension
+## Haskell Language Extension

----
+The compiler for these examples is found at [https://github.com/zachsully/ghc/codata-macro].
+It is a fork of GHC 7.4.

-The language extension can be enabled with the pragma {-# LANGUAGE Copatterns
-#-}.
-The syntax for introducing codata types is essentially identical to that of
-GADTs.
-Since the implementation is all done in the parser and observations just overload the function application syntax, observations are names "obs_<observation name>".
-For instance, the "Fst" observations for a with type will be applied to an object "w" as "obs_Fst w".
+The language extension can be enabled with the pragma `{-# LANGUAGE Copatterns #-}`.
+The syntax for introducing codata types is essentially identical to that of GADTs.
+Since the implementation is all done in the parser and observations just overload the function application syntax, observations are names `obs_<observation name>`.
+For instance, the `Fst` observations for a with type will be applied to an object `w` as `obs_Fst w`.

-Code:
+Examples:

-* "Examples_From_Hughes_WFPM.hs"
+* `Examples_From_Hughes_WFPM.hs`
-* "Fib.hs"
+* `Fib.hs`
-* "Primes.hs"
+* `Primes.hs`

-## DL Language
+## Prototype Language
----

-See "dl/README.md" for invocation details.

-Code:
+The compiler for these examples is at [https://github.com/zachsully/dl].

+Examples:
 * "fib100.dl"
 * many small examples in "dl/examples/source"